Khof96/FSLogix-Project/README.md

    - Set up a file share in Azure storage and ensure it is joined to the domain to support FSLogix profile storage.

 5. **Creating a Virtual Machine for AVD:**
-   - Step-by-step instructions on how to create a virtual machine in Azure tailored for the AVD environment.
+   - Create a virtual machine in Azure tailored for the AVD environment.

 6. **Setting Permissions:**
    - Set the required NTFS and file share permissions to allow users to access their profiles on the file share.